mehtaharsh16/daniel.feldroy.com/posts/growing-potatoes-in-southern-california.md

 - Planting whole potatoes works better than cutting them
 - Use above-ground potato pots to avoid [gophers](https://en.wikipedia.org/wiki/Botta's_pocket_gopher)
 - Keep potato pots to a manageable size for moving around to optimize share
 - Potatoes can grow in compost, but add some dirt from fertile soil.
 Even if just to the top after planting.
-This adds worms and mycellia, both help the proliferation of tubers
+This adds worms and promotes mycellial growth.
+Both help the proliferation of tubers
 - SoCal is hot.
 Arrange them so around 50% of the day the are in shade
 - Need watering daily, preferably by drip to keep usage down